princefishthrower/chrisfrew.in/src/content/blog/fully-automating-chrisfrew-in-productions-part-3-of-github-webhook-monitor/index.md

 }
 ```

 The _very_ cool thing here, at least I think, is that since I run my `index.js` servers with `forever`, when the source is built, whatever `index.js` is serving is updated, without affecting the runtime of `index.js` itself!
-So, I am nearly approaching a fully integrated build system that was all custom built. :smile:
+So, I am nearly approaching a fully integrated build system that was all custom built. 😊

 ## Other Fun stuff